doinalangille/doinalangille.com/aboutme.md

 ---

 **Consultant**
-*KPMG Advisory, Romania, January 2018 - June 2019*
+*KPMG Advisory, Romania, Jan 2018 - Jun 2019*
-*- Validated banks’ credit risk models*
+- Validated banks’ credit risk models

 **Statistician**
-*ASCEDO International​, Romania, January - September 2017*
+*ASCEDO International, Romania, Jan - Sep 2017*
-*- Built questionnaires, wrangled the raw data, and analyzed surveys’ responses*
+- Built questionnaires, wrangled the raw data, and analyzed surveys’ responses
-*- Built reports to support strategies of development for schools and hospitals*
+- Built reports to support strategies of development for schools and hospitals

 **Vice-President**
-*The Club of Applied Statistics​, Romania, October 2015 - June 2016*
+*The Club of Applied Statistics, Romania, Oct 2015 - Jun 2016*
-*- Managed a team of 20 students on performing research studies about the behavior of college students*
+- Managed a team of 20 students on performing research studies about the behavior of college students*

 # Languages